FlagOpen/FlagAttention/README.md

 FlagAttention requires Ampere Nvidia GPUs(e.g. A100, RTX-3090, ...) and CUDA Toolkit 11.6 and above.
 Other GPUs may work but not been tested yet.

+## Installation

 FlagAttention can be installed in either way below.

 1. Editable Installation.
-This includes tests and benchmarks.
 Changes to the code in local source tree are effective without re-installation.
 2. Build a distribution and then install.
 Only the package is installed.

 ### Editable Installation